SymfonyCasts/api-platform3/sfcasts/ep1/validation.md

 So something between 0 and 10.

-And while we're here, we don't need to do this, but I'm going to initialize `$value` to 0 and `coolFactor` to 0.
+And while we're here, we don't need to do this, but I'm going to initialize `$value` to 0 and `$coolFactor` to 0.
 This makes both of those *not* required in the API: if the user doesn't send them, they'll default to 0.

-Ok, go go back and try that same endpoint.
+Ok, go back and try that same endpoint.
 Look at that beautiful validation!
 Also try setting `coolFactor` to `11`.
 Yup!
-No treasure is *that* cool... except for a bottomless bowl of popcorn of course.
+No treasure is *that* cool... well, unless it's a giant plate of nachos.

 ## Passing Bad Types

-Ok, there's one last way that a use can send bad stuff: by passing the wrong *type*.
+Ok, there's one last way that a user can send bad stuff: by passing the wrong *type*.
 So `coolFactor: 11` will fail our validation rules.
 But what if we pass a `string` instead?
 Yikes!
 Hit Execute.
-Okay: a `400` status codes, that's good.
+Okay: a `400` status code, that's good.
 Though, it's not a validation error, it has a different type.
 But it *does* tell the user what
 happened:

 > the type of the `value` attribute must be `int`, `string` given.

 Good enough!
 This is thanks to the `setCoolFactor()` method.
-The system sees this the `int` type and so it rejects the string with this error.
+The system sees the `int` type and so it rejects the string with this error.

 So the only thing that we need to worry about in our app is writing good code that